chrishubbard62/Next-App/README.md

 CH11
 CH12
 CH13
-CH 14 need to fix create for all creates and also do edits!
+CH 14 done but did not do the update portion!